-Ulladulla is a small lazy coastal town located close to stunning beaches, sparkling lakes, a professional golf courses and premium dining experiences that you won’t forget.
-If you are from Sydney or Canberra, Ulladulla will make a great lazy weekend escape to to unwind and get back to nature being only a 2 to 3 hour drive.
+Ulladulla is a small lazy coastal town located close to stunning beaches, sparkling lakes, professional golf courses, and premium dining experiences that you won’t forget.
+If you are from Sydney or Canberra, Ulladulla will make a great lazy weekend escape to unwind and get back to nature being only a 2 to 3-hour drive.

 Top things to do in Ulladulla

-Stopping at a servo or the local maccas (McDonalds) won’t justify a stop-over at Ulladulla.
+Stopping at a servo or the local Maccas (McDonalds) won’t justify a stop-over at Ulladulla.
 You really need a long weekend to get a real feel for this stunning spot on the Australian South Coast.
-There are lots of hidden gems from a ‘stone throwing distance’ (close drive) from the Ulladulla town centre, so here are our top 10 things to check out:
+There are lots of hidden gems from a ‘stone-throwing distance’ (close drive) from the Ulladulla town center, so here are our top 10 things to check out:

 1. Mollymook Beach

-Mollymook Beach, which is a 5 minute drive, is one of most famous south coast beaches with golden sands, crystal clear waters, family friendly facilities, great coffee and casual dining options.
-This beach stretches for 2km and is perfect for swimming, snorkelling body surfing, surfing or a lazy beach stroll.
-Once all this done there are some quality cafés to enjoy some excellent fish and chips.
+Mollymook Beach, a 5-minute drive, is one of the most famous south coast beaches with golden sands, crystal clear waters, family-friendly facilities, great coffee, and casual dining options.
+This beach stretches for 2km and is perfect for swimming, snorkeling, body surfing, surfing, or a lazy beach stroll.
+Once all this is done there are some quality cafés to enjoy some excellent fish and chips.